What Is Mesothelioma Awareness Day?

 Join community events and activities hosted by local or national organizations.
 Try walking in a fundraising event, such as Miles for Meso.
 Or wear an awareness wristband to spread awareness of this rare and deadly cancer.

-Sharing your support on social media is another excellent way to raise mesothelioma awareness.
+For Mesothelioma Awareness Day in 2024, sharing your support on social media is an excellent way to raise awareness.
 On Sept.
-26, use popular hashtags, such as #MesotheliomaAwarenessDay.
-Celebrate the work of health care providers and discuss a global asbestos ban.
+26, use popular hashtags such as #MesotheliomaAwarenessDay.

 Common Questions About Mesothelioma Awareness